smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 # 4. How can I use Adapters in my own contract?

-You will now create a smart contract can get sports data using the [SportsDataIO](https://market.link/data-providers/d66c1ec8-2504-4696-ab22-6825044049f7/integrations) oracle job found on Chainlink Market, without having to specify the URL inside the contract.
+Create a smart contract that can get sports data using the [SportsDataIO](https://market.link/data-providers/d66c1ec8-2504-4696-ab22-6825044049f7/integrations) oracle job found on Chainlink Market, without having to specify the URL inside the contract.

 To consume an API response, your contract should inherit from `ChainlinkClient`.
-This contract exposes a struct called `Chainlink.Request` which your contract should use to build the API request.
+This contract exposes a struct called `Chainlink.Request` that your contract should use to build the API request.

 ```solidity
 pragma solidity ^0.8.7;